 - 15% will be kept in reserve to cope with any emergency or unexpected situation that might come up.

-Revenue model will come from the following sources
+The revenue model will come from the following sources:

 - Withdrawal Fee – Binance may charge a small fee for withdrawals.

 - Listing Fee – Binance will select innovative coins and other assets to be listed on the exchange, there may be a fee associated with those listings.

 - Margin Fee – If trading on margin, there may be a fee or interest on the borrowed amount.